Definition

 Blowfish is a variable-length, symmetric, 64-bit block cipher.
 Designed by Bruce Schneier in 1993 as a "general-purpose algorithm," it was intended to provide a fast, free, drop-in alternative to the aging Data Encryption Standard (DES) and International Data Encryption Algorithm (IDEA) encryption algorithms.

-Twofish, its successor, addressed the security problem with a larger block size of 128 bits.
-Nonetheless, full Blowfish encryption has never been broken, and the algorithm is included in many cipher suites and encryption products available today.
+Twofish, its successor, addressed the security problem with a larger block size of 128 bits, which is why Schneier himself has recommended that people transition from Blowfish to Twofish.
+But its security concerns notwithstanding, full Blowfish encryption has never been broken -- via a concept known as cryptanalysis -- and the algorithm is included in many cipher suites and encryption products available today, including applications like virtual private networks, antivirus software and password managers.

 The Blowfish algorithm consists of two major parts:

 2. Key expansion and subkeys.
-In the key expansion process, maximum size 448-bit keys are converted into several subkey arrays totaling 4,168 bytes.
-Subkeys form an integral part of the Blowfish algorithm, which uses a large number of them.
-These subkeys are pre-computed before encryption or decryption can take place.
+In the key expansion process, maximum size 448-bit keys are converted into several subkey arrays, totaling 4,168 bytes.
+Subkeys form an integral part of the Blowfish algorithm, which uses many of them.
+These subkeys are precomputed before encryption or decryption can occur.

 1. The P-array and S-boxes are initialized with a fixed string of hexadecimal digits of pi.

-3. All-zero strings are encrypted by the algorithm as described in the above steps.
+3. All-zero strings are encrypted by the algorithm as described in the preceding steps.

-4. P1 and P2 arrays are replaced with the output from step 3 above.
+4. P1 and P2 arrays are replaced with the output from step three.

 5. This output is encrypted by Blowfish with modified subkeys.

-6. The output of step 5 modifies P3 and P4 in the P-array.
+6. The output of step five modifies P3 and P4 in the P-array.

-7. This process continues until all the P-arrays and four S-boxes are modified.
+7. This process continues until all the P-arrays and four S-boxes are modified -- meaning the entire P-array and all the S-box entries are replaced.

-Assume the message "Hi world" is to be encrypted with Blowfish.
+Assume the message "Hi world" needs Blowfish encyrption.
 The following are the steps involved:

 2. The input is split into 32 bits.
-The left 32 bits -- "Hi w" -- are XORed with P1, which is generated by key expansion to create a value called P1.
-(Note: P denotes prime number, a number that is not divisible except by 1 and itself.)
+The left 32 bits -- "Hi w" -- are XORed with P1, which is generated by key expansion to create a value called P1 -- P denotes a prime number, a number that is not divisible except by 1 and itself.

 3. Then, P1 runs through a transformative F-function (F In) in which the 32 bits are split into 4 bytes each and passed to the four S-boxes.